Baldwin's & The Great War - Harry Dagnell's Story

 During the war, Harry served for the 5th London Regiment and by the end of his service was awarded two war medals – the British War Medal 1914-1919 and the Victory Medal, which are listed above on his transfer to reserve certificate.

-On the right is the Victory medal.
+On the right is the Victory Medal.
 This was awarded to anyone who had been mobilised in service and had entered a theatre of war between 5th August 1914 and 11th November 1918.
 Around 5.7million of these medals were issued.

 A soldier could receive a total of three medals following their service, and there were three main medals including the Victory and British War Medals.
 The remaining medal was the 1914-1915 Star, given exclusively to those who served in those years.
 If Harry had enlisted in 1914, he would have been 14 at the time – which explains why he missed out on the last of the medal trio.